 - Combine oil with lemon juice, garlic, curry powder, chili powder, garam masala, coriander, salt, pepper, and sugar.
 Toss chicken in marinade and let sit for 30 minutes at room temperature.

-- Lay chicken wings on baking sheet and roast for 10 minutes.
-Flip the drummettes and cook another 10 minutes or until no longer pink.
+- Lay chicken wings on a baking sheet and roast for 10 minutes.
+Flip the chicken and cook another 10 minutes or until no longer pink.

 - Melt butter in a sauce pan over medium heat.
 Add cilantro and lemon pepper, stirring to combine and simmer for 30 seconds.
 Drizzle seasoned butter over chicken wings, tossing to coat.
 Serve immediately.